Prionosuchus: Paleoecology

 Prionosuchus lived in a humid and tropical environment as indicated by the petrified forest of the Pedra de Fogo Formation in which fossils of this animal have been found.
 The strata composed of siltstones, shales and limestones were deposited in lagoonal and fluvial environments.
-Other animals discovered in the same formation include other amphibians (Procuhy, Timonya, and a rhinesuchid), captorhinids (Captorhinikos and other two unnamed taxa), parareptile (Karutia) and fish including chondrichthyans (Rubencanthus, Sphenacanthus, Bythiacanthus, Taquaralodus, Itapyrodus, Anisopleurodontis), palaeoniscids (Brazilichthys), and lungfish.
+Other animals discovered in the same formation include other amphibians (Procuhy, Timonya, and a rhinesuchid), captorhinids (Captorhinikos and two other, unnamed taxa), parareptile (Karutia) and fish including chondrichthyans (Rubencanthus, Sphenacanthus, Bythiacanthus, Taquaralodus, Itapyrodus, Anisopleurodontis), palaeoniscids (Brazilichthys), and lungfish.